 How to Write An Apology Email

-The 3 Parts of An Apology Email
+The 3 Crucial Components of an Apology Email

-1. Make it short and be clear about what your email contains.
+The subject line is your make-or-break moment.
+Make it short and be clear about what your email contains.

 For Personal Relationships: [ Friends & Family ]